 Some customers may prefer voice calls over chat.
 Your customer support system should also include an option for telephonic contact.

 Saleschat.co lets you know that they are available 24/7 to help you with your queries.

 12. Seek customer’s opinion from time to time

-Your customers are a major stakeholder of your business.
+Your customers are a major stakeholder in your business.
 Obviously, their opinions matter.

 Not only is their opinion crucial for improving your business, but it is also a useful method of personalization.
 Asking your customers for their feedback and suggestions helps them realize their value for your brand.

-More importantly, you need to show that you needed to them by delivering what they expected.
+More importantly, you need to show that you needed them by delivering what they expected.
 If you’ve enhanced your product or service, make sure to let them know of the role they played in the same.

 Take inspiration from LinkedIn’s email requesting feedback on their new features.

 13. Give customized guidance